Is Dental Assisting the

 Right Choice for Me?

 Have you thought about becoming a dental assistant but are unsure whether or not it’s the right choice for you?
 The best dental assistants are people who love to help (and excel in helping others) and who generally have a friendly, pleasant demeanor.
 But you don’t have to be Mother Theresa or Mary Poppins to be an excellent dental assistant.
 Continue reading to learn more about what it takes to excel in the rapidly growing field of dental assistantship.
-Our dental assisting school in Gilbert is here to help!
+Our dental assisting school in Mesa is here to help!

 What Does a Dental Assistant Do?